Monthly Archives: April 2024

 One Spring Day in 1976 I was walking with McLuhan in Queen’s Park, across the street from his Coach House, on our way to the subway.
 I mentioned the title of a play I had just written: “THE DIRECTOR OF THE CENTRE FOR CULTURE AND TECHNOLOGY”.
 He didn’t react.

-Later I changed the play considerably and gave it a new title: “HAND SIGNALS FOR THE BLIND”.
+Later I changed the play considerably but kept the second title: “HAND SIGNALS FOR THE BLIND”.

 Editor’s comment: